hak0/rfbslideshow/Readme.md

 ## Story

-I use a raspberrypi 3b to play slideshow, and managed to get 4k output according to this [stack exchange].
+I use a raspberrypi 3b to play slideshow, and managed to get 4k output according to this [stack exchange](https://raspberrypi.stackexchange.com/questions/44089/can-raspberry-pi-3-do-4k-video).
 However, since the raspberrypi 3b's graphic driver doesn't support resolution over 1080p, the slideshow programs like `sxiv` and `imvr` are slow, especially when handling gif animations.

 So I decided to start from the bare minimum, that is, writing to the framebuffer directly, and control it from the LAN using http requests.